These Baked Vegan Onion Rings are super easy to make with none of the mess that comes with fried onion rings. They are light and crispy.

 - Vegan mayo: Helps the flour stick to the onion rings.

 - Olive oil or cooking spray: Helps the onion rings get crispy.
-You could also use canola oil, vegetable oil, or sunflower oil.
+You could also use canola oil, vegetable oil, avocado oil, or sunflower oil.

 We respect your privacy.
 Unsubscribe at any time.

-- Whisk gluten free all purpose flour, paprika, and salt in a medium bowl.
+Step 1: Whisk gluten-free all-purpose flour, paprika, and salt in a large bowl.

 ♨️ Can You Reheat Onion Rings?